TycheSoftwares/facetwp-bookings/README.md

-# facetwp-bookings
+# FacetWP-Booking & Appointment Integration

-Integration of Booking and Appointment plugin for WooCommerce with FacetWP
+Install the plugin directly and there will be a Facet available for searching the availability of products via a datepicker.